pkhralovich/VanillaJS_TechnicalTest/README.md

 No API description or endpoints were given, so I decided to make some assumptions for being able to deliver something similar to a real use case.

+Finally, I didn't apply exhaustive testing, so some errors may appear.

 **The time spent for the entire development was about 12-14 hours**

 ## Assumptions taken